elizarov/KEEP/proposals/extensions/serialization.md

 }
 ```

+User-defined classes are considered to be **structures**.
+A value of the structure is defined by listing its **elements**.
+List and maps are considered to be special cases of the structures (the number of their element is only know at runtime) and their representation is out of scope of this document, since their corresponding serializers are not generated by plugin, but are provided by the runtime library.

-Here, union stands for **tagged union**, also known as **sum type**.
+Union stands for a **tagged union**, also known as **sum type**.
 Its elements are its **cases**, and the current element is the currently tagged case.
-Although we called one kind `SEALED`, this kind is applicable not only to Kotlin's `sealed` classes; any bounded polymorphism (where all inheritors are known in advance, at compile-time) can be expressed via a special annotation on the union base class.
+Although one union kind is called `SEALED`, this kind is applicable not only to Kotlin's `sealed` classes; any bounded polymorphism (where all inheritors are known in advance, at compile-time) can be expressed via a special annotation on the union base class.
 Open polymorphism, expressed as `POLYMORPHIC`, requires runtime registration of all known subtypes and is discussed later in this document.
 The difference between `ENUM` and `OBJECT` is motivated by the fact that even if enum consists of one case (and therefore is practically an object), it can get more cases as the program evolves.

-Detailed invariants of `SerialDescriptor` for each particular kind will be described in their respective documentation.
-Entities which do not have a primitive kind will be called **composite**.
+Detailed invariants of `SerialDescriptor` for each particular kind are described in their respective documentation.
+Entities which do not have a primitive kind (structures and unions) are collectively called **composite**.

 ### Encoder interfaces

-The encoder encapsulates the knowledge about the output format and storage.
-This interface is provided by a serialization format in the runtime and should be used by the serializer.
-For performance and type-safety reasons, the encoder interface contains one method for each primitive type:
+An encoder encapsulates the knowledge about the output format and storage.
+This interface is provided by a serialization format in the runtime and should be used by a serializer.
+For performance and type-safety reasons, the `Encoder` interface contains one method for each primitive type:

 ```kotlin
 interface Encoder {